 What causes folate deficiency

+Not eating enough foods that have folate can be an issue.
 Malabsorption problems due to celiac disease or glutlen sensitivity or other food sensitivities can be a causative factor.
+Drinking too much alcohol can be a factor or taking certain medications such as seizure medications.
 The fetus needs a lot of folate for growth of those fast dividing cells, so the mom can become folate deficient.
 Lactating women also loose folate in their milk and need more during lactation.
 A person can also have genetic variations that can cause them to have trouble making activated forms of folate that are needed.
 They might be getting enough folate orally, but they might not turn enough of it into 5-10MTHF due to lack of key enzymes such as MTHFR.
 Luckily folate deficiency can be diagnosed with a blood test and genetic lack of enzymes can also be tested for.
 Let's take a closer look at the bodies response to folate deficiency.

 Bodies Response to Folate Deficiency

 The body adapts to folate deficiency in its relation to 1) folate uptake, 2) intracellular folate retention , 3) folate-dependent metabolism , and 4) active folate efflux as follows:

 Up - or down regulation of various folate-dependent enzymes like dihydrofolate reductase ( DHFR ) and thymidylate synthase ( TS )

 One of the most common reasons for folate deficiency symtpoms is actually due to an enzyme that is commonly deficient in people.
 This is the MTHFR enzyme previously mentioned.
 Variants(mutations) if this enzyme can cause a deficiency in 5,10-MTHF.
 These variants are called single nucleotide polymorphisms or SNPs.